-- Residents that identify as lesbian, gay, or bisexual = 3 - Residents that have a physical disability impairment = 2 - Residents that have a cognitive disability = 1 - Residents that have been identified as highly susceptible at risk screening = 1
+- Residents that identify as lesbian, gay, or bisexual = 2 - Residents that have a physical disability impairment = 4 - Residents that have a cognitive disability = 1 - Residents that have a mental disability = 3

 Some targeted residents fit into more than one targeted category.
 In categories where there was more than one resident, only one was counted as a targeted resident.
 All residents in the targeted category were interviewed on all specialized (that applied) and random interview protocols.